Herb hummus is the perfect hummus recipe!! This addictively good hummus has two “secret ingredients” that take it over the top!

 We weren’t disappointed.
 In fact, everything on the menu was appealing – as was every dish I saw coming out of the kitchen.
 Deciding on what to order is definitely a challenge when what you really want is one of one of everything!

-Naturally, we started off with hummus.. but this, my friends in no ordinary hummus.
+Naturally, we started off with the herb hummus.. but this, my friends in no ordinary hummus.

 No, It is the best hummus I’ve ever had.